Rumor says cold calling is dead, and prospects are fed up with it.

 8 cold calling tips and tricks tried and tested by sales experts

 You don’t want to get into the ring unprepared.
 Especially when you are new to sales.
 During the initial calls, it is evident that you will sweat.

 When you are nervous, you tend to fumble a lot.
 If this happens, you might forget some crucial points.
 The other person may not understand and will be unable to decipher your message.

 But you don’t want your prospects to see this.
 Because if the person on the other end knows that you are nervous, they will ask you to cut down on the pricing or might not even consider buying from you.

-But this doesn’t mean that you should recite every word in the pitch.
-The pitch should be like a checklist of topics that you want to talk about to the other person.
+But this doesn’t mean that you can recite every word in the pitch.
+The pitch should be like a checklist of topics you want to talk about to the other person.

-If you do not figure this out you will end up calling the same person a zillion times and waste your precious time.
+If you do not figure this out, you will call the same person a zillion times and waste their and your precious time.